-Something you’ll see me say often is: happiness is a choice; positivity is a mindset; gratitude is the path to both; in the absence of mental health issues, being happy is a choice we each make – or not.
-And mindful journaling can be a powerful way to reinforce that decision.
+Something you’ll see me say often is: happiness is a choice; positivity is a mindset; gratitude is the path to both.
+In the absence of mental health issues, being happy is a choice we each make – or not.

 Why, though, am I so passionate about journaling as a way to promote positivity and wellbeing if it’s simply a choice we make?